cncf/toc/proposals/incubation/keptn.md

 The control-plane is responsible to orchestrate the life-cycle of an application managed by Keptn.
 Execution-plane service can connect to the control-plane to interact with Keptn via CloudEvents sent through NATS.
 The CloudEvents are currently stored in a MongoDB that serves as the datastore for all events that are sent via Keptn and allows for full traceability of life-cycle events.
 The architecture of the Keptn project can be found in the [Keptn documentation](https://keptn.sh/docs/concepts/architecture/).

+**Keptn Quality Gates**: should have a dedicated section

+TODO: shape introduction

 ## Sandbox proposal artifacts